 Tommy Thompson Trail

 Before we had to leave the boat we took a trip up to Whistler for my birthday.
-One of the things I miss about living in Germany are the “therme baths” or day spas.
-I found something very similar in Whistler and made that my birthday trip (we do trips instead of presents).
-And Mike got to go skiing.
+One thing I miss about living in Germany is the thermal baths.
+I found something very similar in Whistler and made it my birthday trip (we do experiences instead of presents).
+Mike got to go skiing.

 Packed up for our mini vacation